Kathryn M. Tanaka

 There is no arguing that this poem is, in a word, dense, layered with linguistic play and meaning.
 It would be easy to dismiss this as inappropriate to language learners, as a piece that should only be read by those who appreciate and enjoy poetry.
 This is precisely the fallacy that I want to argue against.
 With appropriate pre-reading tasks and interactive group work on the poem, reading works such as Goodfellow’s can be incredibly rewarding and productive.

 Goodfellow’s poems are incredibly productive conversation starters precisely because they are so rich.
 Certainly, the language and vocabulary is dense and likely unfamiliar to students.
-One productive strategy might be read the poem together as a class, then ask students to look up vocabulary for homework.
+One productive strategy might be to read the poem together as a class, then ask students to look up vocabulary for homework.
 In the next class, the poem can be reread aloud, as Goodfellow’s work in particular benefits from hearing it read aloud as well as seeing it on the page.
 Indeed, the sound of the poem read aloud is an important part of what makes poems accessible and an integral part of the EFL classroom (Hadaway, Vardell & Young, 2001; 2002; 2006).
 In the case of this piece, in particular, the texture of the poem, the way it weaves sounds into patterns, is striking when it is read aloud.
 The subtle rhythm, the meter, the rhymes in the text (power lass/hourglass; ditty/pretty; numbers/tumblers, etc.) and the aural play is underscored by the visual play of the poem—the shape of the verses visually evoke the hourglass itself, which may aid learners in visualizing, and linking the abstract play in the poem to the concrete idea of an hourglass (Mills, 2009).

-.
 This poem in particular is a rich field in which to ask basic questions about language and form.
-The obvious questions include What is this poem about? and What does the author want to say?
+The obvious questions include what is this poem about, and what does the author want to say.
 Poems are open to multiple interpretations, and meaning has multiple levels, and class discussion or partner work can allow students to tease out the layers of meaning.

 Goodfellow’s work also allows for a discussion of the creative use of literary language and how devices such as tone, pace, intensity, texture, syntax, grammar, and punctuation create meaning.
 How something is said is as important in Goodfellow’s work as what is said.
 Her slips between a colloquial voice and a subjective narrator who interprets the sailors’ ditty and questions the flows of time can be rich conversation starters about tone in writing.
 Similarly, a discussion of the functions of her use of italics and punctuation can draw attention to the ways in which syntax, grammar, and punctuation further create meaning.
 Ultimately, her work foregrounds the importance of poetry and discourse in all of our lives.